Non-stop flights to Melbourne (MEL)

 Flights from United States to Melbourne

 From Dallas-Fort Worth, direct flights are offered by Qantas (Oneworld).
-This is a seasonal route that starts in December and ends in July.

 From Honolulu, the only airline with direct flights is Jetstar.